mabafaba/vex/philosophy.md

 - example: we build a user database with ui components to log in / log out and view profile.
 Usually, the backend would be tightly coupled with the rest of the app, and the frontend as well.
 Instead, we pay the price of tightly coupling the user database with the UI, but keep everything related to the user separate from everything else.
 Now we can copy the user feature from one project to another very cheaply.

 3. tighly couple data and ui even more tightly
-- a generic model-component setup that keeps them in sync.
 - for example: user-model + user-ui-components in a single service.
 - they depend on each other *anyway*.
 Any small change in the model will require a change in the component, and often vice versa.
 Let's just make it explicit.
 And put them in the same folder.
 And make a real effort to keep them decoupled from everything else.

-4. we can think in this way only because we think vanilla. next.js / react / vue / angular / etc. are all stuck in the backend-frontend paradigm, building complicated black boxes to work around it's limitations, that at the same time bind us to the paradigm

-5. we can think vanilla, because we are not bound to the backend-frontend paradigm, and so we don't need these complicated frameworks to work around it's limitations.

 ## llm instructions to adhere to philosophy